BUGenerator/Airbus-Ship-Detection/README.md

 * **U-Net** is highly suitable for binary segmentation of images, which is exactly our task: binary segmentation for is or is not a ship.

 ## Webpage
+* For frontend, we build it by `bootstrap`.
+For backend, we build it by `python-flask`.
+* The web server is deployed on [AWS Elastic Beanstalk](https://aws.amazon.com/cn/elasticbeanstalk/).

 ## Usage
 ### 1. Use our webpage